Monduli District: Tourism

 Monduli is known to be home to the national historic site of Engaruka and also being the gateway to national parks like Tarangire and Serengeti.

 Infrastructure

-The district has a total road network of 617kms.
+The district has a total road network of 617 km.
 Tarmac road been 8.1 km, 138 km gravel and 470.9 km is earth surfaced road.
 Trunk roads (96 km) and Regional roads (156 km).
 District roads, feeder roads and village access roads are mostly earth surfaced - they are passable with difficult during rainy seasons.

 Arusha Airport (Kisongo) is around 35 kilometers from Monduli Town, while Kilimanjaro International Airport is about 90 kilometers away.
 Makuyuni Airstrip, located inside the District, permits light aircraft.
 The district is serviced by telephone lines and radio calls, and it has subpost offices and telephone offices at Monduli Headquarters, Mto wa Mbu, and Makuyuni.
 The district is also served by cellular phones that cover practically the entire area.Forest Reserves cover 23,022 of the district's 641,900 Hectares.